Maxim-Mazurok/google-api-typings-generator/gapi.client.bigquery-v2/readme.md

 });

 /*
 Streams data into BigQuery one record at a time without needing to run a load job.
+Requires the WRITER dataset role.
 */
 await gapi.client.bigquery.tabledata.insertAll({
   datasetId: 'datasetId',